ggarra13/fltk/README.Vulkan.txt

 Depending if you are on MacOS Intel or MacOS M1 and later, the location of:

-VULKAN_SDK should be set to:
+environment variable VULKAN_SDK should be set to:

 /usr/local    on Intel
 /opt/homebrew on M1+